Herb Crusted Hasselback Squash

 Recipes are rated from 1 to 5 forks, with 1 fork being the easiest and 5 forks the most challenging.

-This herb crusted hasselback butternut squash roast can be served as a main dish for family dinner, a small gathering, or it makes a great side dish for a larger gathering.
+This herb-crusted hasselback butternut squash roast can be served as a main dish for a family dinner, or a small gathering, or it makes a great side dish for a larger gathering.
 I don't know what is better, the presentation or the flavor.
 It is much easier than it looks, you need to give it a try.
+It is even better when covered with Mushroom Gravy.

 Instructional images follow the recipe.